-Metadata generally refers to data that describes, or is about, other data.
-As such, it may include information about the acquisition or publication of the underlying data, or technical aspects like the format of the files, the amount of storage they require,
+Metadata means data about other data.
+Tt may include information about the acquisition or publication of the underlying data, or technical aspects like the format of the files, the amount of storage they require,

 or of other properties of the data, and whether they are released under a license that permits reuse or not.